 1. Connected journeys

-We could throw around complex ideas such as seamless handoffs or contextualized engagement — at the end of the day it all loops back to making your business feel as one entity regardless of how a customer interacts with it.
+We could throw around complex ideas such as seamless handoffs or contextualized engagement — at the end of the day, it all loops back to making your business feel like one entity regardless of how a customer interacts with it.
 Even the numbers match with 70% of customers considering connected processes as very important in choosing where to take their business.
 Moreover, customers are 3.7x more likely to view seamless transitions across channels as important as opposed to being unimportant.

 No matter what the medium of interaction is, customers expect to be considered as people rather than as sales statistics.
 For 84% it’s a key factor.
 The need for personalization carries over to your product/service as well.

 Another aspect to personalize customer interactions is to take into account previous interactions and stay up-to-date.
-Remember, a well timed and tailored offer is way more important to your customers than any open discount offers you provide.
+Remember, a well-timed and tailored offer is way more important to your customers than any open discount offers you provide.